What you need to know about tree ferns for a cool climate

 Stephen says that the most important thing is to buy from a reliable and experienced stockist of tree ferns.
 In a cool climate, you should buy Dicksonia tree ferns, which are frost hardy down to around minus 5 Celsius.

-Dicksonia tree ferns are often sold as a log, with the ferns and roots cut off.
+Dicksonia Antarctica are often sold as a log, with the ferns and roots cut off.
 This is because the whole trunk is a root system and it can be simply planted in the ground.
 But, of course, you can’t tell how healthy the plant is until the fronds emerge.
 That’s why you need to buy from a reputable dealer.

 How to plant tree ferns